ChienKaiMa/Xilinx_ACC_2021_Submission/README.md

 ## 3 Features and Benefits
-Quantum-accelerated Trading Strategies
+Quantum-accelerated Trading Strategies:
 * Leverage HLS to develop trading strategies with readability and maintainability
 * Customizable Quantum-accelerated trading strategies
 * Parallel computing on FPGA hardware
 * Built on trading industry-standard of CME and FIX
 * Achieve the new latency limit of the real trading world

-Accelerated Algorithmic Trading (AAT) Framework
+Accelerated Algorithmic Trading (AAT) Framework:
 * Full implementation in HLS
 * Designed for Software Engineers
 * Source code provided